kanaka/wac/README.md

 $ make wac
 ```

-Use `wast2wasm` to compile a simple wast program to a wasm:
+Use `wasm-as` to compile a simple wast program to a wasm:

 ```bash
 $ make examples_wast/arith.wasm